Cray-HPE/docs-csm/operations/network/management_network/aruba/static_routing.md

         via  2001:10::2,  [1/0],  static, vrf default
 ```

-## Expected Results
+## Expected results

 1. Administrators can configure a static route on the DUT
-2. Administrators can validate using the `show` command(s)
+1. Administrators can validate using the `show` commands
-3. Administrators can ping the connected device
+1. Administrators can ping the connected device

 [Back to Index](../README.md)